Read about our update schedules here.

 Accessibility

-In technology, accessibility deals with how usable systems or solutions are for people with different abilities.
-Ensuring your systems are designed to work for all users, regardless of ability, is a legal requirement in some locations and industries.
-Beyond legal requirements, building accessible systems enables your organization to build and grow trust with your stakeholders.
-In customer-facing applications, it can even boost revenue, if customers decide to use your systems over alternatives that aren’t as accessible.
+Accessibility in technology refers to the usability of systems or solutions for people with different abilities.
+Designing systems that work for all users, regardless of ability, is a legal mandate in some locations and industries.
+Beyond legal requirements, building accessible systems helps your organization foster and enhance trust with your stakeholders.
+For customer-facing applications, this can even increase revenue as customers may opt to use your systems over less accessible alternatives.

-Salesforce publishes Accessibility Conformance Reports (ACRs), which are industry-standard documents that explain how our software meets accessibility standards, and most of our UI-based controls, including Lightning Web Components and Experience Cloud Templates, were built to adhere to accessibility standards.
-Depending on how your business goes to market with its products or services, our baseline accessibility features may be sufficient.
-However, you may have additional requirements that extend beyond our standards so make sure to review our ACRs and release notes prior to the start of any project and document any additional accessibility requirements.
+Salesforce publishes Accessibility Conformance Reports (ACRs), which are industry-standard documents detailing how our software complies with accessibility standards.
+Most of our UI-based controls, including Lightning Web Components and Experience Cloud Templates, are designed to adhere to these standards.
+While our baseline accessibility features may be sufficient for many businesses, it's important to review our ACRs and release notes before starting any project.
+This will help you identify and document any additional accessibility requirements that extend beyond our standards, depending on your product or service's go-to-market approach.

 Data Entry

 Data entry activities happen any time a user needs to input information into a field, form, or another part of a user interface.
-While keyboards and mice are the most common ways to enter data into systems, some users may rely on speech-to-text or similar devices.
-In addition to using different input tools, your users may also speak different languages.
+While keyboards and mice are the most common input methods, some users may rely on speech-to-text or similar devices.
+Additionally, your users may communicate in different languages.

-When your solutions are not designed with accessibility in mind, individuals with certain types of disabilities can be excluded from interacting with them.
+Solutions not designed with accessibility in mind can exclude individuals with certain disabilities from interacting with them.

 Consider the following when designing for accessibility:

 The list of patterns and anti-patterns below shows what data entry looks like when properly (and poorly) designed for accessibility within a Salesforce solution.
-You can use these to validate your designs before you build, or identify areas in your system that need to be refactored.
+Use these to validate your designs before you build, or identify areas in your system that need to be refactored.

 Consider the following questions — and their answers — as you design accessible navigation:

 The list of patterns and anti-patterns below shows what navigation looks like when properly (and poorly) designed for accessibility within a Salesforce solution.
-You can use these to validate your designs before you build, or identify areas of your system that need to be refactored.
+Use these to validate your designs before you build, or identify areas of your system that need to be refactored.

-To learn more about Salesforce tolls for building more accessible navigation, see Tools Relevant to Compliant.
+To learn more about Salesforce tools for building more accessible navigation, see Tools Relevant to Be Compliant.

 Accessibility Patterns and Anti-Patterns